Apparent line tension induced by surface-active impurities: Abstract

 \section{Abstract}

 Line tension in wetting processes is of high scientific and technological relevance, but its understanding remains vague, mainly because of its difficult determination.
-A widely used method to extract the line tension relies on the variation of a droplet's contact angle with the droplet's size.
-This approach yields the apparent line tension, which factors in numerous contributions to the finite-size dependence, thus masking the actual line tension in terms of the excess free energy of the three-phase contact line.
+A widely used method to extract a line tension relies on the variation of a droplet's contact angle with the droplet's size.
+Such an approach yields the apparent line tension, which is an effective parameter that factors in numerous contributions to the finite-size dependence, thus masking the actual line tension in terms of the excess free energy of the three-phase contact line.
 Based on our recent computer simulation study, we investigate how small amounts of nonionic surfactants, such as surface-active impurities, contribute to the apparent line tension in aqueous droplets.
-When depositing polydisperse droplets, their different surface-area-to-volume ratios can result in different final bulk concentrations of surfactants, different excess adsorptions to interfaces, and, consequently, different contact angles.
-We show that already trace amounts of longer-chained surfactants are enough to cause a measurable effect on the apparent line tension.
-Our analysis quantifies to what extent ``background'' impurities, inevitably present in all experimental settings, limit the resolution of line-tension measurements, which is crucial for avoiding data misinterpretation. \\ \bf{KEYWORDS:} \sl{wetting, contact angle, surface tension, line tension, surfactants, impurities}
+When depositing polydisperse droplets, their different surface-area-to-volume ratios can result in different final bulk concentrations of surfactants, different excess adsorptions to the interfaces, and, consequently, different contact angles.
+We show that already trace amounts of longer-chained surfactants in a pre-contaminated liquid are enough to affect measurements of the apparent line tension.
+Our analysis quantifies to what extent ``background'' impurities, inevitably present in all kinds of experimental settings, limit the resolution of line-tension measurements, which is crucial for avoiding data misinterpretation. \\ \bf{KEYWORDS:} \sl{wetting, contact angle, surface tension, line tension, surfactants, impurities}

 \end{@twocolumnfalse}]

 \arraycolsep{2pt}